david-guyon/capi5k-openstack-ready/README.md

 # My own version of capi5k-openstack

 This repo is a clone of this one: https://github.com/capi5k/capi5k-openstack.
+The main difference is that it contains the *xpm_modules* folders.
+This one is tricky to get with `xpm install` on [Grid5000](http://www.grid5000.fr).

+## What it does

-It deploys OpenStack on [Grid5000](http://www.grid5000.fr) with 5 nodes for a duration of 7 hours on the Toulouse's site.
+It deploys OpenStack on Grid5000 with 5 nodes for a duration of 7 hours on the Toulouse's site.

 In the future, it will automatically deploy the FRIEDA framework to manage data-intensive scientific applications and it will also install my own Python application which will handle the deployement of Virtual Machines (VM) on Grid5000 depending on the user's needs.

+**Update:**

+ - Automation of FRIEDA deployment: Nope
+ - Automation of Greenerbar deployment: Done!

 ## Installation

 You need to be connected on Toulouse Grid5000 site first.

 For the following commands, you'll need a proxy: